 A Solid Foundation

-The key for any new driveway is the careful preparation of the foundation or sub-grade.
+The key to any new driveway is the careful preparation of the foundation or sub-grade.
 As water freezes, it expands, which can heave the ground upward causing cracks in the surface.
 A deep foundation that is properly compacted then filled with coarse gravel will allow water to drain effectively and extend the life of the driveway.

 Asphalt is the most affordable surface.
 According to Joe Auguello, owner of Beaver Paving in Toronto, preparing the foundation is key: “For asphalt driveways, the foundation should be dug 12 to 15 inches deep, then 3/4-inch crushed gravel is poured in up to 2 inches below grade.
 Then a 3-inch layer of hot asphalt is applied, which is then rolled and compacted one full inch to bring it down to grade.
 But beware of some paving companies that may cut corners on the depth of the foundation or the thickness of the asphalt.”